annasadka/challenge_portfolio_annasadka/README.md

 </details>

 <details>
 <summary>15.
-Add a column called 'pseudonym' to the customer table.
-Fill in the column- pseudonym is created from the first 2 letters of the first name and the last letter of the last name.</summary>
+Add a column 'pseudonym' to the customer table.
+Fill in the column- pseudonym = first 2 letters of the first name and the last letter of the last name.</summary>
 <div align="left">
   <a href="https://github.com/annasadka/challenge_portfolio_annasadka/">
     <img src="images/15.png" alt="q15" ">